Color Blindness Simulator & Accessible Palette Review

 Drag the color markers in the graph to find a nearby shade that passes accessibility standards if your current one fails.

-Creating inclusive color schemes is an art.
+Creating inclusive color schemes for color blindness is an art.
 Here is how to master it.

 High-end screens make subtle colors look distinct.
 Always trust the math (contrast ratio) over your eyes.